riban-bw/lv2-plugins/Chordulator/README.md

 A LV2 MIDI plugin to trigger chords from single MIDI notes, with chord configuration defined by other MIDI notes.

-The MIDI keyboard is split at middle C. Notes below the split point define the chord to be triggered.
-Notes above the split point define the chord root note.
+Set the split point using the last controller (Split Point).
+The 12 keys below the split point become the modifier keys.
+Keys above the split point produce MIDI note on/off, i.e. create sound.

-There are 12 keys below the split point that define which chord type is played when any key above the split point is pressed.
-The lowest pressed chord specifier key is used.
-Each chord type key has a parameter to allow the chord type to be selected.
-There is a parameter to select the split point (default is middle C, MIDI note 60).
+Hold down one of the 12 modifier keys with the left hand.
+Play individual notes with the right hand to hear the corresponding chord.

+Adjust the 12 chord parameters to select which chord type will be triggered when each modifier key is pressed.